marcstreeter/marcstreeterdev-registry/README.md

 - The registry items are served as static files under `public/r/[name].json`.
 - The template also includes a route handler for serving registry items.
 - Every registry item are compatible with the `shadcn` CLI.
-- We have also added v0 integration using the `Open in v0` api.

 ## Documentation

 Visit the [shadcn documentation](https://ui.shadcn.com/docs/registry) to view the full documentation.